151 Positives of ADHD. The Advantages of Attention Deficit Disorder

 Works well under pressure

 If you liked this list, check out some my posts on the strengths of people with ADHD at my blog Adult ADD Strengths.

-Want to help you focus more on your ADHD related strengths, and help you minimize the impact of your ADHD challenges?
-Try a free sample session of Adult ADHD coaching with me.
+Want customized help for your unique ADHD brain so you focus more on your ADHD related strengths, and more effectively manage the impacts of your ADHD challenges?